Here's What Happens to You Just After You Win the Lottery

 Jesus Christ, imagine actually winning the Lottery?
 We all have our fantasy Amazon baskets filled with plush 4K TVs and a solid gold swingball set, but only the good Lord knows what we’d actually do when faced with such a befuddling amount of money.
 Charity?
 Cokey cruise?
 Get some people you don’t like taken out?
 Would it turn you into a madman, hellbent on genetically modifying stem cells into an eternal caviar production line?
 We can dream.

-For those of us lucky enough to have a bizarre amount of cash bestowed on us by the sky deities, certain protocols need to be adhered to.
+For those of us lucky enough to have a bizarre amount of cash bestowed on us by the sky deities (via a pink numbered slip given to a shop vendor along with a four pack of Stella, a bag of sweet chilli Sensations and a Star Bar), certain protocols need to be adhered to.
 You don’t just get the whole lot plonked in your account.
-Camelot, the governing body for the National Lottery in the UK, has a team of what they call ‘Winners Advisors.’
-These people help newfound mill-yun-airs not go completely spare and drop it all on a lifetime supply of Bentleys in a fit of adrenaline-fueled madness.
+Camelot, the governing body for the National Lottery, has a team of what they call ‘Winners Advisors’.
+These people help newfound mill-yun-airs not go completely spare and drop it all on a lifetime supply of Bentleys in a fit of adrenaline-fuelled madness.
 They also make sure their recently sugared children don’t get exploited.

 Videos by VICE